exercism/legacy-docs/about/architecture.md

 ### The API

-Exercism provides an [API](https://github.com/exercism/x-api) to serve the exercises to people using the command-line client.
-The API is also consumed by the Exercism website.
+The API that services the command-line client lives in the [Exercism website repository](https://github.com/exercism/website).

 ### Trackler